 Benefits management overview

 To remain competitive, you must offer a rich set of benefits to attract and retain your best employees.
 In addition to standard benefits like medical and dental coverage, you might also want to offer expanded services like adoption assistance, recreation programs, and clothing allowances.
-Benefits management in Microsoft Dynamics 365 Human Resources provides you with a flexible solution that supports a wide variety of benefit options.
+Benefits management in Microsoft Dynamics 365 Human Resources provides a flexible solution that supports a wide variety of benefit options.
 Human Resources also includes an easy-to-use employee experience that showcases your offerings.

-Enhanced benefits plans let you create and manage unique benefit plans and support complex benefit rate tables and nested tiers.
+- Enhanced benefits plans let you create and manage unique benefit plans and support complex benefit rate tables and nested tiers.
 You can easily create benefit programs, bundles, and auto-enrollment rules for an easier employee experience.

-Flex credit programs let you prorate to support retirement and other life events.
+- Flex credit programs let you prorate to support retirement and other life events.

-Extensive eligibility rules ensure you make the right benefits available to the right employees.
+- Extensive eligibility rules ensure you make the right benefits available to the right employees.

-Online benefits enrollment provides an easy experience for your employees.
+- Online benefits enrollment provides an easy experience for your employees.

-Qualified life event processing supports future life events.
+- Qualified life event processing supports future life events.

 If you would like to access the demo data, you'll need to redeploy your sandbox environment.